shahid1330/HTML_Registration/README.md

 # HTML_Registration
-Registration page using HTML only.
+Registration form page using HTML only.